 Prior to forming Luminata, Marla served clients in federal and state court at The Law Office of Marla Zink, PLLC.
 Before private practice, Marla worked at the Washington Appellate Project for eight years, where she represented indigent clients in appeals and post-conviction proceedings throughout Washington's state courts, in the Ninth Circuit Court of Appeals, and in the United States Supreme Court.
 Marla has been practicing appellate law since she graduated cum laude from Georgetown University Law Center in 2005.
 She first served as a law clerk to the Honorable Robert R. Beezer on the United States Court of Appeals for the Ninth Circuit.
 After clerking, Marla worked as an associate in the Appellate, Constitutional and Governmental Law group at Preston, Gates and Ellis, which became K&L Gates LLP.

 Marla is a member of the Washington Appellate Lawyers Association (WALA), the Washington Association of Criminal Defense Lawyers (WACDL), and the Washington Defender Association (WDA).
 She is a member and past executive committee member of the King County Bar Association’s Appellate Practice Section, and she has mentored young people through Big Brother Big Sister and the Future of the Law Institute.
-Marla formerly served as Chair of the board of directors of Lawyers Helping Hungry Children.
+Marla is the lead author of two chapters on incarceration of women in the 2021 Gender & Justice Commission Report and serves on the Judicial Evaluation Committee for the King County Bar Association.